cockroachdb/docs/v19.2/timestamp.md

 Type | Details
 -----|--------
 `DECIMAL` | Converts to number of seconds since the Unix epoch (Jan.
 1, 1970).
-This is a CockroachDB experimental feature which may be changed without notice.
+This is a CockroachDB [experimental] feature which may be changed without notice.
 `FLOAT` | Converts to number of seconds since the Unix epoch (Jan.
 1, 1970).
-This is a CockroachDB experimental feature which may be changed without notice.
+This is a CockroachDB [experimental] feature which may be changed without notice.
 `TIME` | Converts to the time portion (HH:MM:SS) of the timestamp `INT` | Converts to number of seconds since the Unix epoch (Jan.
 1, 1970).
-This is a CockroachDB experimental feature which may be changed without notice.
+This is a CockroachDB [experimental] feature which may be changed without notice.
 `DATE` | --
 `STRING` | --

 ## See also

 [Data Types](data-types.html)

+[experimental]: experimental-feature-lifecycle.html